Tutorial

 result1 result2

 MPicker should generate some files and folders as shown below.
 The most important ones are emd13771_isonet.config, emd13771_isonet/*/*_result.mrc, and emd13771_isonet/*/*_InterpCoords.txt.
-You can ignore others for now if you are not an advanced user.
+Others can be ignored for now for non-advanced users.

 --tutorial